arielgis/megilot/README.md

 # Drone Telemetry to CalTopo

-This project ingests drone telemetry data either in **real-time** via an MQTT broker or from **offline simulation logs**, extracts GPS coordinates, and sends location updates to the [CalTopo API](https://caltopo.com/) for live tracking or analysis.
+This project ingests drone telemetry data from [FlightHub 2 - DJI](https://fh.dji.com/) via an MQTT broker, extracts GPS coordinates, and sends location updates to the [CalTopo API](https://caltopo.com/) for live tracking.

+No installation is required — a working server is already available.
+Simply follow the instructions, register your FlightHub account, and provide your CalTopo access token, and the integration will run automatically for seven days.
+You can register as many times as needed; there is no limit.

+🔁 If you want to use multiple CalTopo tokens for the same drone, you'll need to register each one separately.

+📝 **Prerequisites**
+- Access permissions in **DJI FlightHub** to configure telemetry data sharing
+- Access permissions in **CalTopo** to manage trackable device tokens
+- The **serial number** of your drone
+- An active **Telegram account** to complete the registration process via our bot

 ## 🛠️ Step-by-Step Guide